 For the problem of detecting black sheep, we have developed two features in our SERPBOT:

-Here we see the progression curve of the placements of articles that contained “* atem *” and were systematically downgraded by Google in the placements – until they finally no longer had any rankings.
+Here we see the progression curve of the rankings of articles that contained “* atem *” and were systematically downgraded by Google in the rankings – until they finally no longer had any rankings.

 Let’s look at another example.